P-p-H-d/mlib/README.md

 and clears 'var1' (resp. var2, ...) by calling the clear method when the bracket associated to the M\_LET go out of scope.

-If 'var1' (resp. var2, ...) has the form (v1, va_list...),
+If 'var1' (resp. var2, ...) has the form (v1, arguments...),
-then the variable 'v1' will be initialized with the contains of 'va_list...' using the specialized initializer operator INIT\_WITH and not the empty initializer INIT operator.
+then the variable 'v1' will be initialized with the contains of 'arguments...' given to the specialized initializer operator INIT\_WITH
+(and not the empty initializer INIT operator).

 There shall be at most one M\_LET macro per line of source code.

 Example:

      M_LET(a, STRING_OPLIST) { do something with a }  or
-     M_LET(a, b, c, STRING_OPLIST) { do something with a, b & c }
+     M_LET(a, b, c, string_t) { do something with a, b & c }

 NOTE: The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear code of the object won't be called .